pwipf/TangoRobotRemote/README.md

 # TangoRobotRemote

 TCP Remote to run on any android and remotely operate the Tango Robot

+# Screenshots and more info on the way!